nus-cs2103-AY2223S2/ip/docs/README.md

 Shows task have been updated.

 ```
-OK, I've updated this task:
+No problem, this task is updated:
 [D][] return book (by: Oct 19 2019)
+Let me know if you want to change anything else!
 ```

 ### `bye` - Exiting the program.

 Exits the program.

 Example of usage:

-`bye`
+`(=｀ェ´=) Bye bye!`